The Flintstone Comedy Show: Pebbles, Dino and Bamm-Bamm

 This was a Flintstones-themed adaptation of the "mystery-solving teens and a pet" format popularized by Scooby-Doo and its various spin-offs in the 1970s (including Captain Caveman's original show on ABC).
 In this series, Pebbles and Bamm-Bamm (similar, yet aged down a little, from their appearance in The Pebbles and Bamm-Bamm Show) with pet dinosaur Dino solve mysteries in the city of Bedrock.
 They would sometimes be accompanied by pals Penny, Wiggy and Moonrock.
+Most bad guys that are defeated would end up arrested by Sgt.
+Boulder.